tooshel/nodebots/AGENDA.md

   * build the chassis
   * connect the batteries to the motor controller and the motor controller to the Tiny Tile
   * figure out what to do with LEDs and connect them
-  * do the pagenodes work!
+  * do the Chipers work!
   * plug in the Game Pad
   * control your robot
   * decorate and customize with popcycle sticks and glue (and glitter just because Embrie wanted it)!